-4. How do you plan to raise funds to start your company?
+4. What is your current staff strength and how many people did you start with?
+How do you plan to raise funds to start your company?

 We do not have staff as such as we haven’t started out yet.
 We’re a team of four people that includes me, Shristi Ghimire, Pradip Rijal and Manisha Poudel.